kwantlen/scenarios/tagomi.rst

 is the centrepiece of Cinnadella’s School of Design.

-Credentialing, admissions, and transfer services are integrated at Cinnadella, which handles the complexities of an integrated provincial, federal and global post-secondary system.
+Credentialing, admissions, and transfer services are integrated at Cinnadella, which handles the complexities of a global post-secondary system.
 Internationally, broad-based agreements between Cinnadella and other corporate institutions allow for online and in-person opportunities for employees to build their educational profiles and to follow career opportunities.
 Cinnadella’s educational programs are focused on market efficiency and industrial development.
 The historical, cultural and personal themes that traditional universities once cherished are not aspects of the programs Cinnadella provides.

 At Cinnadella, lifelong learning means lifelong employment.
 We’ve learned — from the economic upheavals of 2014 and 2019, from the water wars that plagued